Sambhav-Gautam/lockin/README.md

 ✅ **Distraction Blocking**
 Blocks distracting apps permanently with a secure, tamper-resistant password salt.

-✅ **Pornographic Content Filtering**
-Allows only whitelisted browsers like Spin, ensuring a safe browsing experience.

-✅ **Alarm with Affirmation Requirement**
-Alarm that keeps ringing until you type a powerful, long affirmation text to start your day right.

 ✅ **Monochrome Grayscale Mode**
 Turns your screen grayscale to reduce visual stimulation and improve focus.

-✅ **Minimalist App Icons**
-Replaces colorful icons with minimalist, grayscale versions for reduced app temptation.

 ---